Bort-Millipede/GPU-Cracking-Rig-Builder/README.md

 * Stage 3: Build hashcat from source with GPU support and install; Build John the Ripper from source with GPU support and install (to /usr/share/john); create directory for wordlists (/usr/share/wordlists) if not already created.

 # Usage
-1. Download the project master.zip, extract, navigate to the GPU-Cracking-Rig-Builder and add execute permissions to the stage scripts.
+1. Download the project master.zip, extract, navigate to the GPU-Cracking-Rig-Builder and add execute permissions to the Stage scripts.
 	1. (execute as root) ```apt install -y git```
 	2. ```git clone https://github.com/Bort-Millipede/GPU-Cracking-Rig-Builder.git```
 	3. ```cd GPU-Cracking-Rig-Builder```